\documentclass[final, 9pt, onecolumn]{saucis}

 \end{equation}

-In such a starred version the equation will not be numbered.
+In such a starred version, the equation will not be numbered.

-If you want to use a distinctive tag to an equation,
+If you want to use a distinctive tag for an equation,

-you may do that in the following manner:
+You may do that in the following manner:

 \begin{equation}\label{dist}